-- 15. Our risk assessment draws on our cumulative knowledge of SPSO, its major transaction streams, key systems of internal control and risk management processes.
-It is informed by our discussions with management, meetings with internal audit and a review of supporting information. - 16.
+- 15. Our risk assessment draws on our cumulative knowledge of SBC, its major transaction streams, key systems of internal control and risk management processes.
+It is informed by our discussions with management, attendance at the Advisory Audit Board meetings and a review of supporting information. - 16.
 Audit risk assessment is an iterative and dynamic process.
 Our assessment of risks set out in this plan may change as more information and evidence becomes available during the progress of the audit.
 Where such changes occur we will advise management and, where relevant, report them to those charged with governance. - 17.
-Based on our risk assessment process, we identified the following significant risk of material misstatement to the financial statements.
-This is a risk which has the greatest impact on our planned audit procedures.
+Based on our risk assessment process we identified the following significant risks of material misstatement to the financial statements.
+These are risks which have the greatest impact on our planned audit procedures.
 Exhibit 2 summarises the nature of the risk, the sources of assurance from management arrangements and the further audit procedures we plan to perform to gain assurance over the risk.

-Exhibit 2 2022/23 Significant risk of material misstatement to the financial statements
+Exhibit 2 2022/23 Significant risks of material misstatement to the financial statements

 Significant risk of material misstatement Sources of assurance Planned audit response 1.
-Risk of material misstatement due to fraud caused by management override of controls As stated in International Standard on Auditing (UK) 240, management is in a unique position to perpetrate fraud because of management's Owing to the nature of this risk assurances from management are not applicable in this instance.
-Assess the design and implementation of controls over journal entry processing.
-Make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.
-Test journals at the year-end and post-closing entries and focus on significant risk areas.
-Consider the need to test journal entries and other adjustments during the period.
-Evaluate significant transactions outside the normal course of business.

-Significant risk of material misstatement Sources of assurance Planned audit response ability to override controls that otherwise appear to be operating effectively.
-Substantive testing of income and expenditure transactions around the year-end to confirm they are accounted for in the correct financial year.
+Risk of material misstatement due to fraud caused by management override of Owing to the nature of this risk, assurances from management Make inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.
+Detailed testing of journal entries. controls As stated in International Standard on Auditing (UK) 240, are not applicable in this instance Evaluate significant transactions outside the normal course of business.
+Substantive testing of income and expenditure transactions around the year-end to confirm they management is in a are accounted for in the correct financial year.
 Focussed testing of accounting accruals and prepayments.

+Significant risk of material misstatement Sources of assurance Planned audit response management's ability to override controls that otherwise appear to be operating effectively.

-- 18. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statements, there is a presumed risk of fraud over the recognition of revenue.
-There is a risk that revenue may be misstated resulting in a material misstatement in the financial statements. - 19.
-We have rebutted this risk as funding received from the Scottish Government is clearly communicated and can be readily agreed to third party confirmations.
-In addition, SPSO's other income streams fall below the performance materiality threshold and we have concluded there is limited opportunity or incentive to manipulate the recognition of income in the financial statements. - 20.
-In line with Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom, as most public-sector bodies are net spending bodies, the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk relating to revenue recognition. - 21.
-We have rebutted this risk as the main expenditure streams of SPSO can be readily forecast based on a predictable pattern of spend and mainly comprise a high volume of relatively low value items.
-We also consider there to be limited incentive and opportunity for the manipulation of expenditure recognition in the financial statements - 22.
-As a result, we have not incorporated specific work into our audit plan in these areas over and above our standard audit procedures.
+18. As set out in International Standard on Auditing (UK) 240: The auditor's responsibilities relating to fraud in an audit of financial statement, there is a presumed risk of fraud over the recognition of revenue.
+There is a risk that revenue may be misstated resulting in a material misstatement in the financial statements.

+We have rebutted this risk as funding received from the Scottish Parliament is clearly communicated and can be readily agreed to third party confirmations.
+In addition, SBC does not generate any income therefore we have concluded there is limited opportunity or incentive to manipulate the recognition of income in the financial statements.

+- 19. In line with Practice Note 10: Audit of financial statements and regularity of public sector bodies in the United Kingdom, as most public-sector bodies are net spending bodies, the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk relating to revenue recognition. - 20.
+We have rebutted this risk as the main expenditure streams of SBC can be readily forecast based on a predictable pattern of spend and mainly comprise a high volume of relatively low value non-complex items.
+We also consider there to be limited incentive and opportunity for the manipulation of expenditure recognition in the financial statements. - 21.
+We have not, therefore, incorporated specific work into our audit plan in these areas over and above our standard audit procedures.